+Broadband limitations and other IT challenges were found to be a major problem for many state agencies, including DGIF, in JLARC's review of VITA's Transition to a Multi-Supplier Service Model (October 2019).
+The report made several recommendations related to better resolving agency IT problems.
 DGIF should undertake a strategic planning process that will ensure the agency adapts to changes in a strategic, rather than ad-hoc, manner.
 Among the primary issues that need to be addressed relate to the agency's revenue and wildlife management activities already highlighted in this report.
 Chapter 2 includes several options the agency could consider if it needs to raise additional revenue.
 In addition to those options, there may be new federal revenue streams available in the future.
-There is a federal proposal to provide more funding to states to protect threatened and endangered species (see sidebar).
-DGIF has also developed several small new programs that will raise some revenue, such as its Restore the Wild membership program and the WMA access permit program.
+There is a federal proposal to provide more funding to states to protect threatened and endangered species (sidebar).
+DGIF has also developed several small new programs that will raise revenue, such as its Restore the Wild membership program and the WMA access permit program.